gugamm/redux-api-mapper/docs/api.md

 ### `call`
 After creating a mapper, redux-api-mapper will add a "call" method to your endPoints.
 You can access by : mapper.[Resource-Name].[EndPoint-Name].call()

-This function return a function that can be used to cancel the request.
+This function returns whatever the http-layer returns.
+The default http-layer returns a function that can be used to cancel a request.

 ##### `params` (optional)
 An object with key/value.
 If the key is in the path, then it will be used to build the url.
 If it's not, then it will be used to build the querysting.